eclipse-openj9/openj9-docs/docs/xaot.md

 ## Default behavior

 The AOT compiler is enabled by default, but is only active for classes that are found in the shared classes cache.
-See [Class data sharing](shrc.md) for information about the shared classes cache, how class sharing is enabled, and what options are available to modify class sharing behavior.
+See [Introduction to class data sharing](shrc.md) for information about the shared classes cache, how class sharing is enabled, and what options are available to modify class sharing behavior.

 ## Syntax